 Miscellaneous Lipid Sulfates and Sulfonates

-The best known and most abundant of the sulfonolipids in nature is sulfoquinovosyldiacylglycerol or 1,2-di-O-acyl-3-O-(6'-deoxy-6'-sulfo-α-D-glucopyranosyl)-sn-glycerol, a key component of the photosynthetic mechanism of higher plants and other photosynthetic organisms, and because of its biosynthetic and functional relationship to the mono- and digalactosyldiacylglycerols, it is discussed in a separate web page.
+The best known and probably most abundant of the sulfonolipids in nature is sulfoquinovosyldiacylglycerol or 1,2-di-O-acyl-3-O-(6'-deoxy-6'-sulfo-α-D-glucopyranosyl)-sn-glycerol, a key component of the photosynthetic mechanism of higher plants and other photosynthetic organisms, and because of its relationship to the mono- and digalactosyldiacylglycerols, it is discussed in a separate web page.

 1. Chlorosulfolipids